All comparisonsEmail / Inbox tools

 Mailbox.org

-GMX Mail fails first because the mailbox interface displays advertising panels and promotional message placements.
+GMX Mail fails first because it breaks when the mailbox interface displays advertising panels or promotional message placement.

 Verdict